-- 5.4.13 Residual waste and DMR will be consolidated and stored within the podium plots in 10.7m portable waste compactors at ground floor level. - 5.4.14 The on-site FM team will transfer the 660-litre Eurobins from the residential waste stores to the centralised compactor storage as necessary, and empty them in to the compactors using a bin lift. - 5.4.15 An example portable waste compactor with bin lift is shown in Figure 5-9 below.
+- 5.4.12 Residual waste and DMR will be stored in the residential waste stores in 660-litre Eurobins.
+These bins will not be collected by LBTH. - 5.4.13 Residual waste and DMR will be consolidated and stored within the podium plots in 10.7m portable waste compactors at ground floor level. - 5.4.14 The on-site FM team will transfer the 660-litre Eurobins from the residential waste stores to the centralised compactor storage as necessary, and empty them in to the compactors using a bin lift. - 5.4.15 An example portable waste compactor with bin lift is shown in Figure 5-8 below.

-Figure 5-9 Example 10.7m Portable Waste Compactor
+Figure 5-8 Example 10.7m Portable Waste Compactor